 Add 2 1/4 teaspoons of yeast to 1/3 cup of warm water.
 Sprinkle about 1/4 teaspoon of sugar over the top to help it develop.

-Step 2: Add your flour and salt to a large mixing bowl or bowl of a stand mixer.
+Step 2: Add your flour, sugar, and salt to a large mixing bowl or bowl of a stand mixer.

 (A Kitchen Aid mixer is great with the paddle attachment, but I’ve also made these completely by hand with a large bowl and wooden spoon).

-You’ll use two cups of all-purpose flour and 1/8 teaspoon of salt.
+You’ll use two cups of all-purpose flour, 1 1/2 tablespoons of sugar, and 1/8 teaspoon of salt.

 Step 3: Add your proofed yeast mixture to the flour and blend on low speed.

 Here’s where you’re going to think, “This is too dry and crumbly!”
 True–there’s not a lot of moisture here to mix with the flour.
 Things will look wonky for a minute, but don’t worry.

 Step 4: Add the eggs, one at a time, and mix.